Skip to content

 def nMatvec(self) -> int:

-"""The number of products with vectors computed so far."""
+"""The number of matrix-vector multiplications computed so far

 return self._nMatvec